microsoft/TemplateStudio/docs/getting-started-developers.md

 ![CoreTS submodule](./resources/getting-started/CoreTS-Submodule.PNG)

-When you clone *WinTS* you have to run two commands: `git submodule init` and `git submodule update` to fetch all the data from *Core Template Studio*.
+When you clone *TS* you have to run two commands: `git submodule init` and `git submodule update` to fetch all the data from *Core Template Studio*.
 When fetching changes, also execute `git submodule update` after doing `git fetch` to be sure you're submodule is up to date.

 Changes on *Core Template Studio* should be done on the *Core Template Studio* repos.
-In *WinTS*, to update the submodule to the most recent commit, you have to run the command: `git submodule update --remote`.
+In *TS*, to update the submodule to the most recent commit, you have to run the command: `git submodule update --remote`.

 ## Troubleshooting

 When working on Template Studio the following folders are useful to investigate any issue you run into:

 ### Log File
-You can find the log file at `%localAppData%\WinTS\Logs`.
+You can find the log file at `%localAppData%\TS\Logs`.
 Log files are separated by environment, the diagnostic trace level can be set using the property DiagnosticsTraceLevel in the config.json file.

 ### Templates Folder
-The templates folder is located in the `%localAppData%\WinTS\Templates\` folder.
+The templates folder is located in the `%localAppData%\TS\Templates\` folder.
 When debugging locally this folder will have a shortcut pointing to the templates folder of your repository.
 When using the vsix, templates will be extracted from the mstx package to this folder.